 Leah MacKinnon is a Principal Engineer with more than 20 years of professional experience in the United States, Canada, and Europe focusing on remediation of groundwater containing recalcitrant and emerging compounds using innovative in situ technologies.

 Leah has directed, managed, and provided specialist technical support in applied chemistry in the subsurface environment for a number of projects including overall strategy development; site investigation; laboratory treatability studies; and remedial selection, design, and implementation.
-Her technical experience involves dense non-aqueous phase liquid (DNAPL) fate and transport in porous and fractured media; site investigation; and the design, implementation and interpretation of in situ remediation technologies to treat contaminants including chlorinated solvents, pharmaceuticals, pesticides, and metals.
-Leah's remediation technology experience also includes in situ chemical oxidation, enhanced in situ bioremediation, in situ alkaline hydrolysis, surfactant flushing, reductive dechlorination using zero-valent iron, multiphase extraction, and monitored natural attenuation.
+Her technical experience involves dense non-aqueous phase liquid (DNAPL) fate and transport in porous and fractured media; site investigation; and the design, implementation and interpretation of in situ remediation technologies to treat contaminants including chlorinated solvents, perfluorinated compounds, pharmaceuticals, pesticides, and metals.
+Leah's remediation technology experience also includes in situ chemical oxidation, enhanced in situ bioremediation, phytoremediation, in situ alkaline hydrolysis, surfactant flushing, reductive dechlorination using zero-valent iron, and monitored natural attenuation.

 As a consultant, Leah recently completed a feasibility study evaluation of remedial technologies at a mixed waste site in North Carolina including chlorinated solvents; benzene, boluene, ethylbenzene and xylenes (BTEX); and energetics.
 This has included refining the Conceptual Site Model (CSM), technology selection, as well as the design and implementation of multiple treatability and field pilot studies in saprolite and fractured crystalline bedrock.